ygoldfrid/insta_scraper/README.md

 ## Logging

-Logging option is introduced to the functionality of the scraper.
+Every Database insertion is logged into ```insta_scraper.log```

-**NOTE:** it is necessary to provide log level (for example INFO and the message that will be printed)
+**NOTE:** Each log comes with its log level (DEGUB, INFO, WARNING, etc)

-Default option is to print logs BOTH to console and the *.log file but this can be easily changed for each situation.
+By default logs will be printed BOTH to console and the log file *.log file but this can be easily changed for each situation.

-For example, to log Error output to the file the following command is needed:
+Log message example:
 ```
-logger.log(logging.ERROR, msg="File not found", destination=logger.FILE)
+2020-11-28 21:59:27,804 - INFO - Created Hashtag: chile
 ```